xtimon/nginxparser/README.md

                             The part of URL that are excluded from reporting --status [STATUS [STATUS ...]], -s [STATUS [STATUS ...]]
-                            Print the report, based on the request status
+                            Print the report, based on the request status --debug, -d           Displays the count of unparsed lines and the unparsed line numbers

    examples: